THE COVID-19 ‘INFODEMIC’

 Giovanni Colavizza is assistant professor for Digital Humanities at the University of Amsterdam.
 He uses computational methods to understand the workings of scientific discovery.

-- Our survey is open for participants!Our survey on the communication behavior of scientists during the pandemic is online.
+- The second round of surveys is open for participants!Our second round of surveys on the communication behavior of scientists during the pandemic is online.
 Participate now!

 - ‘Corona: fast-track data’ grant by the NWOOur research into science communication during the crisis got awarded a fast-track NWO grant